Bryan Burns is President of the Air Charter Safety Foundation (ACSF) and is responsible for the foundation’s daily operations and leadership.

 Burns holds a Bachelor of Science in Air Commerce/Transportation Technology from Florida Institute of Technology and holds a Private Pilot license.

 Director of Safety

-Lawton has held key safety roles during 35 years in aviation and system safety.
+Lawton has held key safety roles during 38 years in aviation and system safety.
 Prior to joining the Air Charter Safety Foundation, he served as Director of Operations at Wyvern Consulting and was Wyvern’s lead safety auditor.
-He also is an experienced charter operations advocate and has assisted the National Transportation Safety Board and the Federal Aviation Administration on various safety initiatives.
+He was in the first group of accredited auditors for the Internaional Standard for Business Aircraft Operations (IS-BAO).
+He has assisted the National Transportation Safety Board and the Federal Aviation Administration on various safety initiatives.

 He has served as an active member of the NBAA Safety Committee for more than 10 years.
 He has also served as editorial consultant to the Flight Safety Foundation and Editor-in-Chief of IFR Refresher Magazine.

 Lawton holds a master’s degree in safety from the University of Southern California and a bachelor’s degree in air commerce from the Florida Institute of Technology.
 Lawton spends his off-hours as an active ATP and flight instructor.